rain-1/stage0-specs/hex1.md

 All pointers are 16bits long with big endian byte, nybble and bit orientation.
 Therefor are prefixed with @ (0x40).
 The calculation for the relative displacement is the number of bytes from the start of the instruction to the destination.

+## Big and little endianness

+Endianness refers to the sequential order in which bytes are arranged into larger numerical values.
+More specificly are the bits or nybbles or bytes are ordered from the big end (most significant bit) or the little end (least significant bit).

+### Examples

+`%-2` would be converted to `FE FF FF FF` for x86 because x86 orders their bytes in little endian order but their bits/nybbles in big endian order.
+`%-2` would be converted to `FF FF FF FE` for knight because knight orders their bits/nybbles/bytes in big endian order.

+the number `%0x12345678` would convert to `78 56 34 12` for x86
+the number `%0x12345678` would convert to `12 34 56 78` for knight.